Nitload-NSI/StgSharp/ReadMe.md

 ## Installation

-StgSharp is currently in development and requires compilation from source. **NuGet packages are not yet available** - you must build the project from source code.
+Nitload is currently in development and requires compilation from source. **NuGet packages are not yet available** - you must build the project from source code.

 ### Prerequisites